ServiceInnovationLab/serviceinnovationlab.github.io/pages/devPeerReviewWorkflow.md

 Any dev can propose a code change (a PR).

-Propose the PR on GitHub, as a proposed change to the `develop` branch.
+Propose the PR on GitHub, as a proposed change to the `dev` branch.
 See "[Branch Naming](#BranchNaming)" later in this document.

 A PR description must include what has changed, but also why it needs to change. (a business or user need).